OpenCart

-OpenCart is an online store management system.
-It is PHP-based, using a MySQL database and HTML components.
+OpenCart is an online store management system developed by Hong Kong–based OpenCart Limited.
+It is PHP-based, using a MySQLi (MySQL, MariaDB, Percona Server) or PostgreSQL database and HTML components.
 Support is provided for different languages and currencies.
 It is freely available under the GNU General Public License.
-As of May 2016, 342,000 websites were using OpenCart.

 History

 OpenCart was originally developed in 1998 by Christopher G. Mann for Walnut Creek CDROM and later The FreeBSD Mall.
 The first public release was on May 11, 1999.
 Developed in Perl, the project saw little activity, and progress stalled in 2000, with Mann posting a message on April 11 stating "other commitments are keeping me from OpenCart development".

 The domain expired in February 2005 before being revived by Daniel Kerr, a UK-based developer, who used it as the basis for his own e-commerce software, written in PHP.
-The first stable release was version 1.1.1, released onto Google Code on 10 February 2009.
+The first stable release was version 1.1.1, released onto Google Code on February 11, 2009.